 Jobs become unique when only one person in one facility could do the job - even considering re-training or re-induction in a new environment.
 Each facility may have a maintenance electrician for one example.
-That job is not unique.
-Each may employ loom operators - but each uses a very different type of loom.
-That job may be, arguably, unique.
+That job might not be unique.
+Each may employ loom operators - but if each uses a very different type of loom, that job may be, arguably, unique.

 And in principle, if employees could travel from home to either facility, or indeed if employees would be prepared to move house to be employed at the other facility, location ceases to be a characteristic defining uniqueness.
 In the example, the maintenance electricians on both sites would need to be considered in one pool whereas one group of loom operators would be safe and the other at risk.

 Question: Can my manager make me redundant and hire someone new who is better qualified?

 Answer: No, not to do the same job.
 If the manager elected to make a job redundant and dismiss the jobholder, then hire someone new to the same job, the dismissal would be unfair and hence not lawful.